hmcts/pip-frontend/README.md

 ##### Re-running failed tests

-You can rerun only the tests that failed in the previous test run using `yarn test:failures`.
-This kind of workflow allows you to run the minimum number of unit tests after implementing new functionality (assuming you're not using TDD), repeating until they're all fixed.
+You can rerun only the tests that failed in the previous test run using `yarn test:failures` This kind of workflow allows you to run the minimum number of unit tests after implementing new functionality (assuming you're not using TDD), repeating until they're all fixed.

 ### Route Tests